Rules

 RULE 1.4 ACTIONS ON RULES:

-B. The Board may adopt an emergency Rule without prior notice or hearing, or with an abbreviated notice and hearing, according to Rule 12.2 (36.1001).
+B. The Board may adopt an emergency Rule without prior notice or hearing, or with an abbreviated notice and hearing, according to Rule 15.2 and Section 36.1011 of the Texas Water Code.

 RULE 1.5 HEADINGS AND CAPTIONS: The section and other headings and captions contained in these rules are for reference purposes only.
 They do not affect the meaning or interpretation of these rules in any way.